-The evaluation scheme for each course shall contain two parts;
+The evaluation scheme for each course shall contain two parts:

 - a.
-Continuous Internal Assessment (CIA) and - b.
-End Semester Examination (ESE).
+Continuous Internal Assessment (CIA) - b.
+End Semester Examination (ESE)

-The internal to external assessment ratio shall be 1:3, for both courses with or without practical.
-For all courses except the courses offered by the School of Communication, there shall be a maximum of 75 marks for external evaluation and maximum of 25 marks for internal evaluation.
-In the case of courses offered by the School of Communication, the internal to external assessment ratio shall be 1:1.
-(There shall be a maximum of 50 marks for external evaluation and maximum of 50 marks for internal evaluation.
-In their cases, the components for evaluation and their respective marks shall be determined by their Board of Studies).
-Both internal and external evaluation shall be carried out in the mark system and the marks are to be rounded to the nearest integer.
+25% weightage shall be given to internal evaluation and the remaining 75% toexternal evaluation and the ratio and weightage between internal and external is 1:3, for the courses with or without practicals (except the courses offered by the School of Communications).
+In the case of courses offered by the School of Communications, the internal-external assessment ratio shall be 1:1.
+In their case, the components for evaluation and their respective weightage shall be determined by their Board of Studies.
+Both internal and external evaluation shall be carried out in the grading system and the GPAs are to be rounded to two places of decimals.